Ricardo-Cerqueira/RC-intro/README.md

  I have recently completed a requalification program (Postgraduation), SWitCH_QA, with a specialization in Quality Assurance at Instituto Superior de Engenharia do Porto (ISEP), which has provided me with valuable hands-on experience of working in a team on an open-source project, applying agile methodologies (scrum) and utilizing a BDD approach.
 I started by performing unit tests, progressing to integration (API) tests, acceptance tests and finally regression testing.

-Currently, I am available and actively seeking an opportunity to apply, enhance, and deepen my training.

 I am a dedicated and hardworking professional who is always eager to take on new challenges and opportunities to grow in my field.
 I consider myself a team player, fast learner, adaptable, and I have a keen eye to spot existing/possible problems in your project!